The Buildings

 A.B.
 Safford, Mrs. Safford's husband, died in 1877.
 Seven years later on July 19, 1884, Mrs. Safford presented this building to the citizens of Cairo in his memory.
 As part of her remarks at the dedication of the new building, Mrs. Safford said, "More than six years ago, as soon as I could get beyond the thought of self, came the determination to erect a memorial building to the memory of the good and true man, one that, while perpetuating his memory, would also do the greatest good for the greatest number."

-More than a century has past, yet Mrs. Safford's charge to "do the greatest good for the greatest number" is still remembered by the Cairo Public Library.
+Nearly a century and a half has passed, yet Mrs. Safford's charge to "do the greatest good for the greatest number" is still remembered by the Cairo Public Library.

 While the Library does receive some city support, the upkeep of this historical gem has always relied on private donations and bequeathments.
+The Cairo Library Board is responsible for its oversight while day-to-day operations are handled by Librarian Toya Wilson.
 Your gift in any amount would enable us to preserve this treasure for generations to come.

 Cairo Custom House